psychoinformatics-de/ipsy-docs/content/pages/how_to_ask.rst

 *******************
 :order: 010

+..

-"Computers are like Old Testament gods; lots of rules, and no mercy."
+    "Computers are like Old Testament gods; lots of rules, and no mercy."|br|
     — Joseph Campbell

 Before you ask someone for help, be sure that you have done the following.